zonyitoo/coroutine-demo/README.md

 # Coroutine I/O Demo

-This is a demostration project for [coroutine-rs](https://github.com/rustcc/coroutine-rs).
+This is a demonstration project for [coroutine-rs](https://github.com/rustcc/coroutine-rs).

 ## What is this for?